RUUSK Diamonds

 All RUUSK Diamonds are conflict-free and purchased from accredited Diamond suppliers.
-We take care to source beautiful high quality Diamonds for all RUUSK collection pieces and each is sourced in accordance with the Kimberley Process*
+We take care to source beautiful high quality Diamonds for all RUUSK collection pieces and each of our Natural Diamonds is sourced in accordance with the Kimberley Process*

-RUUSK pieces with a 0.5ct, and above, Natural Clear Diamond come with certification from the Gemological Institute of America (GIA) identifying your Diamond's carat weight, measurements, cut, colour and clarity.
+RUUSK pieces with a 0.5ct Natural Clear Diamond (or above) come with certification from the Gemological Institute of America (GIA) identifying your Diamond's carat weight, measurements, cut, colour and clarity.
 GIA certificates are an internationally recognised Diamond grading report.

 CUT

 When referring to cut, this can mean different things.
 Most understand the cut of a Diamond in relation to the shape of the stone and there are a range of shapes you can request a Diamond to be cut into.
-We predominantly work with a Round Brilliant Cut but also offer pieces with Pear, Oval and Princess Cut Diamonds.
+We predominantly work with a Round, Oval, Pear, Princess, Emerald and Radiant Brilliant Cuts.

 COLOUR

-Diamonds are graded on a colour scale with the scale beginning with the letter D (we like to remember this by thinking of D for Diamonds) and ending with Z; D representing colourless Diamonds and Z, a light yellow or brown Diamond.
+Diamonds are graded on a colour scale with the scale beginning with the letter D (we like to remember this by thinking of D for Diamonds) and ending with Z; D representing a colourless Diamond and Z, a light yellow or brown Diamond.

-All Diamonds used in RUUSK Collection pieces are F-G in colour, or above, putting them in the colourless to near colourless or rare white category.
-We can specifically source Diamonds with D or E colour on request so please let us know if this would be of interest.
+All small Diamonds used in RUUSK Collection pieces are E-G in colour, or above, putting them in the colourless to near colourless white category.
+All Diamonds above 0.25ct are D-F or above.

 CLARITY

-RUUSK specifically sources Clear Diamonds graded VS in clarity or higher (VS stands for Very Slightly Included).
-Which means all our diamonds are eye-clean with only minor inclusions that can sometimes even be hard to see under 10x Magnification.
-We can specifically source Diamonds with VVS (Very, Very Slightly Included) clarity grading on request.
+Given this, all of our diamonds are eye-clean with only minor inclusions that can sometimes even be hard to see under 10x Magnification.

 CARAT